 Farmer Sentiment Weakens as Production Cost Concerns Mount

 The Ag Economy Barometer slipped to a reading of 116 in November, down 5 points from October and 30% lower than in November 2020 when the barometer stood at 167.
 Once again, weakness in the barometer was tied to weaker sentiment regarding current conditions as well as weaker expectations for the future.
-The Index of Current Conditions declined 7 points in November to 128 and the Index of Future Expectations fell 4 points to 110.
-November marked the lowest reading of the year for all three measures of producer sentiment as concerns about sharp rises in production costs coincided with concerns about a host of other issues ranging from prices for crops and livestock to environmental and tax policy as well as COVID.
-The Purdue University-CME Group Ag Economy Barometer sentiment index is calculated each month from 400 U.S. agricultural producers’ responses to a telephone survey.
+Purdue ag economists James Mintert and Michael Langemeier review the results and give some insight into the November 2021 Purdue University-CME Group Ag Economy Barometer, a nationwide monthly survey of 400 ag producers.
 This month’s survey was conducted from November 15 to 19, 2021.

 Webinar each month following USDA’s release of the updated World Agricultural Supply and Demand Estimates (WASDE).
 Catch the next monthly update on June 13th time TBD, for the corn and soybean outlook following release of USDA’s June Crop Production and World Agricultural Supply and Demand Estimates (WASDE) reports.
 Registration is free.Read More